 C++ offers enums for defining distinct types composed of sets of related named constants.
 The type of each enum is different from all other types.
-Each enum has an underlying type, which the user can specify, and is an int by default.
+Each enum has an underlying integral type, which the user can specify.
 Since enums are distinct types, the user can only assign values to an object of enumerated type that are values of that enumerated type.
 C++ does not support implicit conversion of an int to an enum, therefore preventing A = B + C where A, B and C are variables of the same enum.